top of page

 Views of the area surrounding Humantay Lake

-It can set on quickly even for those in good shape and once it arrives it can be hard to get rid of.
+Altitude sickness can set on quickly even for those in good shape, and once it arrives it can be hard to get rid of.
 He spent a good portion of his afternoon throwing up off the side of a horse.
 Ultimately he was okay, but it made for an exceptionally miserable day!

 Once you've reached the lake I'd budget at least an hour for taking in the turquoise waters and mountain backdrop.